ninjasource/embedded-bacnet/README.md

 The official spec is unfortunately behind a paywall and so this implementation has been cobbled together by cross referencing multiple code implementations.
 The most comprehensive implementation and documentation I have found to be here: https://bacnet.sourceforge.net/ for which I am very grateful.

 You can use this library to send and receive bacnet packets.
 However, the entire spec has not been implemented, only the bits I found most important.
 Use the link above if you want a comprehensive implementation.

+The library requires no standard library or memory allocator so expect to use iterators and loops to when decoding your network packets.

 ## How it works